wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 (there's a few extra fields captured too, like timestamps)

+This training framework stores the "parameters" used to populate each question that was fed to the user.
+For example, the question `What is 24 + 19?` is created by combining a question template with corresponding parameters.
+In this case, the template is `What is {operand_1} + {operand_2}?`.
+By storing the parameters used to create each question alongside the correct/incorrect feedback, I should have what I need to attempt to predict an answer outcome from given parameters.

-My training framework uses classes I named "Trainers" that define how parameters are generated for a particular type of problem template.
+The framework uses classes I named "Trainers" that define how parameters are generated for a particular type of problem template.
 In this case, I setup an `AdditionTrainer` class with two parameters, which are the first and second operand of the addition problem.
 Using this as a base, I then created a `RandomAdditionTrainer` class that generates random parameters for the addition problem (in this case, the two operators) The randomized trainer serves as a crucial foundation for more sophisticated trainers.

 Next, I needed to collect some data to work with!